 Memorable Manitobans: Aurelia Regina Widmeyer Rogers (1867-1934)

 Born at Ayton, Ontario in June 1867, daughter of Charles and Barbara Widmeyer, she came to Winnipeg in 1883 and was educated at St. Mary’s Academy.
-On 13 June 1888, she married Robert Rogers at Clearwater, Manitoba.
-They had one son, Robert G. Rogers.
+On 13 June 1888, she married Robert Rogers at Clearwater.
+They had one son, Robert George Rogers.

 Active in numerous community organizations, she served on the executive of the Children’s Home Board.
 She was a member of the Anglican Church (Trinity Church and later St. Luke’s Church), Women’s Conservative Club (President), Four Leaf Clover League (President), Women’s Canadian Club (President, 1924-25), IODE, Western Art Association, and Women’s Musical Club.